 Top mention:

 Wear a helmet, wear a helmet, wear a helmet.
-This sentiment, understandably so, was the most frequently recommended by many readers.
+This sentiment, understandably so, was the most frequently recommended by readers.
 Plus, reader Dee S. adds, “make sure it fits properly.”

 Understanding the scene: